 By and large, everything in the material world is material (i.e. false).
-But there are some things (i.e. scripture) which are spiritual (i.e. true).
-The paper and ink therefore don’t make something material.
-It is the truth condition of that proposition which is material or spiritual.
+But there are some things (i.e. scripture) that are spiritual (i.e. true).
+The paper and ink, therefore, don’t make something material.
+It is the truth condition of that proposition that is material or spiritual.

 The Problem of Temporariness

 However, this is still not a complete understanding of matter because both truths and falsities in the present world are temporary.
 That is, even though truths exist in the world, they are not permanent.
 This creates a big problem because the truth is supposed to be eternal.
 How can truth be lost?
 How can it disappear and has to be reestablished?
 Isn’t the truth that which can never be destroyed?

 This is a very profound problem and connected to the fact that truths are eternal but are occasionally manifested by time.
 Falsities are fundamentally temporary but they are manufactured by time.
 There is a subtle but very important difference between manifesting and manufacturing.
 Truths are only manifest and unmanifest, but falsities are created and destroyed.

 Science—when it is revised to explicate the nature of meanings—can discuss the creation and destruction of false ideas.
 While this will be an explanation of illusion, it will establish a very fundamental fact—namely that objects are meanings, and they can be true and false.
 Ultimately, matter is false and spirit is true.
 The truth can be manifest or unmanifest.
 This manifestation (or unmanifestation) of truths is different from the production of falsities by the material process.